finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 # **delete_person_access_metadata**
 > DeletedEntityResponse delete_person_access_metadata(id_type_scope, id_type_code, code, metadata_key, effective_at=effective_at)

-[EXPERIMENTAL] Delete a Person Access Metadata entry
+[EXPERIMENTAL] DeletePersonAccessMetadata: Delete a Person Access Metadata entry

 Deletes the Person Access Metadata entry that exactly matches the provided identifier parts.
 It is important to always check to verify success (or failure).